 He cried out in pain, twisting as she bent his arm.
 Annabel had been in fights before; she hadn’t survived a life on the street by being meek.
 While he was off balance, she kicked him, aiming for his shins.
 He howled with pain as her boot connected with his leg.

-She jabbed with her left hand, striking him in the gut.
-His stomach felt like it was chiseled out of rock.
-Annabel tried to shake away the pain in her hand, bouncing on her feet like a boxer.
+She jabbed with her left hand, striking him in his rock-hard gut Annabel tried to shake away the pain in her hand, bouncing on her feet like a boxer.

 The giant growled and swung his fist.
 Annabel ducked under his arm, close enough to feel the swish of air ripple past her.
-She exploded upward with a right-handed uppercut, connecting with the giant’s chin.
+She exploded upward with a right-handed uppercut, connecting with his chin.
 The blow sent him sprawling.

 He spat blood onto the floor, and got to his feet.